Skip to content

 ·

-6 min read
+7 min read

 Performance reviews are an integral function of the HR department.
 They help you gain insight, and they provide employees with valuable feedback that can help them reach their performance objectives.
 However, employee performance management is not without its challenges.
 One of these challenges is knowing how to detect and address bias in performance reviews.

 A certain degree of bias is to be expected.
 We are human, after all, and our decisions are usually based on beliefs and intuition, not facts or logic.
-For instance, a study conducted by Harvard Business Review revealed that there is often a degree of gender bias in most performance reviews.

 This makes it all the more important to be aware of our biases.

-What is a Biased Performance Appraisal?
+What is a Biased Performance Review?

 Conscious or unconscious bias in performance reviews can obviously have a detrimental effect on your business.
 A biased review can falsely inflate or deflate your performance metrics, giving you a false reading of the performance levels of your company.
-A biased performance appraisal also makes it harder to judge how well an employee is actually doing: This can result in employee frustration and demotivation if an individual feels they have been held back unfairly from a promotion.
+A biased performance review also makes it harder to judge how well an employee is actually doing: This can result in employee frustration and demotivation if an individual feels they have been held back unfairly from a promotion.

 Types of Bias in Performance Reviews